Frank Cowper

-Frank Cowper (18 January 18494 – 28 May 1930) was an English yachtsman, author and journalist who was influential in popularising single-handed cruising.
-He has been credited as "the forefather of modern cruising", and his books "laid the foundation" of the pilot guides used by yachtsmen today.
-As an author he also saw some commercial success with a number of published adventure and romance novels.
+Frank Cowper (18 January 1849 – 28 May 1930) was an English single-handed yachtsman, explorer, author, illustrator, artist, and journalist who was influential in popularizing single-handed cruising.
+He has been credited as "the forefather of modern cruising", following the publication of his five books, Sailing Tours, describing his circumnavigation of the British Isles, the East coast of Ireland, and the French coast of Brittany in a converted 29-ton, 48-foot Dover Fishing boat named Lady Harvey.
+In a review of the last of his sailing books published in the year of his passing, recognition of his achievements during and after his eventful life are summarized with the following accolades.
+His books "laid the foundation" of the pilot guides used by yachtsmen today.

 Early life

-He was initially Frank Cooper, and was the second son of five children to Henry Cooper of London.
-He studied classical history at The Queen's College, Oxford, where he matriculated in 1867, graduating B.A. in 1871, M.A.
-1875.
+He was initially Frank Cooper but assumed the spelling of Cowper by deed-poll in 1885, and was the second son of five children to Henry Cooper of London.
+He studied classical history at The Queen's College, Oxford, where he matriculated in 1867, graduating B.A. in 1871 and M.A. in 1875.

 Yachting

 Cowper learned to sail on the Upper Thames, hiring catboats with friends when he was an undergraduate at Oxford.
-In 1870, in his final year at university, he spent his summer vacation in Auray, in Brittany in northern France, sailing a small dinghy in the Gulf of Morbihan and out into Quiberon Bay.
+In 1870, in his final year at university, he spent his summer vacation in Auray, Brittany in northern France, sailing a small dinghy in the Gulf of Morbihan and out into Quiberon Bay.

-Between 1892 and 1895 Cowper circumnavigated the British Isles, exploring practically every river and creek round the coast.
+Between 1892 and 1895, Cowper circumnavigated the British Isles, exploring practically every river and creek along the coast.
 He also crossed the English Channel to France and Belgium.